How to make your password secure

 Apple uses Touch ID to let you unlock your iPhone or iPad by holding your finger on the home button.
 While Android has also included fingerprint recognition software in its Marshmallow operating system.

 Microsoft is now using facial recognition as part of Windows Hello, which lets you log in with your face or by scanning your eye.
-You can see this technology at work in the Lenovo IdeaCentre AIO 700 (pictured above).

 Google is also trialling Project Abacus, a piece of software on your smartphone that can memorise your daily routine, common locations and how you type – and automatically lock your device if it registers suspicious activity.